 Scenery and historical interest are important in rating a horseback riding vacation.

 A horseback riding vacation can be a joy or a disaster.
 It can be comparatively safe or extremely dangerous.
-It is a wonderful way to practice a sport you love and travel in depth.
+It is a wonderful way to practise a sport you love and travel in depth.
 Horses are great icebreakers with strangers and you will be welcomed far more warmly than if you came on a bus.
 We have developed some ideas which can help you choose the vacation which is the most appropriate for you.

 Keep in mind that no ride, no horse and no person can be perfect.
 Nothing will protect you always from the dust of the trail, tired muscles, faulty plumbing, etc. To enjoy any trip to the fullest one must accentuate the positive.
 Complaining makes everyone unhappy and usually accomplishes nothing.